OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 In order to protect against both of these issues, a maximum password length of 64 characters should be enforced when using bcrypt.

-##### Pre-Hashing Passwords
+#### Pre-Hashing Passwords

-An alternative approach is to pre-hash the user-supplied password with a fast algorithm such as SHA-384, and then to hash the resultant hash with a more secure algorithm such as bcrypt (i.e, `bcrypt(sha384($password))`).
+An alternative approach is to pre-hash the user-supplied password with a fast algorithm such as SHA-384, and then to hash the resultant hash with bcrypt (i.e, `bcrypt(sha384($password))`).

-When using pre-hashing, ensure that the output for the first hashing algorithm is safely encoded as hexadecimal or base64, as some hashing algorithms such as bcrypt can behave in undesirable ways if the [input contains null bytes](https://blog.ircmaxell.com/2015/03/security-issue-combining-bcrypt-with.html).
+When using pre-hashing, ensure that the output for the pre-hashing algorithm is safely encoded as hexadecimal or base64, as bcrypt can behave in undesirable ways if the [input contains null bytes](https://blog.ircmaxell.com/2015/03/security-issue-combining-bcrypt-with.html).

 Also, it is critical to not store the sha384 hash in any way and to only store the bcrypt output value.